Matanga Hill: The legend of Matanga Hill

 According to Hindu mythology, the Matanga Hill was the home of a hermit called Matanga.
-The evil monkey-king Vali went to the hill, killed the demon Dundubhi and left him there.
-The hermit then cast a curse on the monkey that would materialize if he went up the hill.
+Once The monkey-king Vali (Son of Lord Indra) killed the demon Dundubhi (Looks like buffalo) and thrown him.
+The dead body of demon Dundubhi passed over Matanga parvat and blood of that demon dropped on Matanga oarvat.
+Maharshi Matanga got angry and The hermit then cast a curse on the monkey that would materialize if he went up the hill.
 Later, the son of the demon wanted to avenge his dad, so he drove Vali into a cave at the hill.
 His brother, Sugriva, stood guard.
 After convincing himself that Vali had died, he left, causing Vali to wrongly arrest him for treason and banish him from the kingdom.
 Sugriva, in an act of desperation, then hid his general on a hill that Vali did not have access to.
 He was eventually saved from oppression by Rama the god, and appointed ruler of the monkey-kingdom.
 Vali was killed by Rama in the ordeal.